SUN82564/5702-Final-Project/README.md

 This is a template for the EDAV final project.
 It is based on the template created with *File, New Project..., New Directory, Book Project using bookdown* in RStudio.

-*This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*
+*Here is the link to the book: https://sun82564.github.io/5702-Final-Project/* *This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVtemplate.*

 ### Demo Video